truffle-hog/truffle-hog/MANUAL.md

 - In the **upper right corner (as long at least one node is selected)** one finds another overlay containing information on the *currently selected* nodes.
 Attention!
 This information is far more advanced and aimed at professionals looking for a more in-depth view on what is going on the ether.

 ### Navigation
 Very easy!
 Just drag and drop nodes and use your mouse wheel to move around the whole graph.
+Alternatively, use the right mouse button to move the view around.

 ### Key combinations
 - `CTRL+X` algorithmically positions the nodes of the graph according to the current zoom level to *look nice*.
 If it does not, try to zoom out a bit, there might not be enough place on your current zoom level to work on.